Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat | KRDO

 • Emergency declared in California: Gov. Gavin Newsom has proclaimed a state of emergency in San Bernardino County due to the Line Fire.
 He has obtained a grant from the Federal Emergency Management Agency to ensure the availability of vital fire resources, he said in a statement.

-• Nevada wildfire destroys structures: The Davis Fire, a dangerous, wind-driven blaze, has burned about 1,500 acres, destroyed at least six structures and remains 0% contained as of Sunday morning, Truckee Meadows Fire and Rescue said on X. “Numerous communities under evacuation orders impacting 1,800 people,” it said.
+• Nevada wildfire destroys structures: The Davis Fire, a dangerous, wind-driven blaze south of Reno, has burned about 3,300 acres, destroyed at least six structures and remains 0% contained as of Sunday morning, Truckee Meadows Fire and Rescue said on X. “Numerous communities under evacuation orders impacting 1,800 people,” it said.
 “Heavy aerial resources and multiple agencies working to stop this wind-driven wildfire.”
 NV Energy said it has cut power to around 18,700 customers “to prevent further ignitions and protect first responders.”
 It asked those who still have power, and are near the fire to prepare for potential outages.

 • Sweltering heat will add to the region’s misery: Excessive heat warnings and advisories are in effect for southern California, the Desert Southwest and the northern Great Basin.
 Temperatures in Southern California range from 95 to 105 degrees – about 10 to 20 degrees above average for the region.
 An air quality alert has also been issued “due to heat wave and elevated fine particle pollution levels due to wildfire smoke,” according to the National Weather Service.